js8544/camus/README.md

 > *"Creating Absurd, Meaningless and Useless Stuff"*

-> *"The world itself is not reasonable, that's what is so absurd.
-It is up to us to give it a reason."*
+> *"The world itself is not meaningful, that's what is so absurd.
+It is up to us to give it meaning."*
 > — Albert Camus, The Myth of Sisyphus

 Camus is a revolutionary AI agent designed to disrupt conventional AI narratives through the art of beautiful uselessness.
 It creates digital experiences that challenge our obsession with "productivity" and "efficiency" in AI.